ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 const list = [1, 2, 3];
 list.name = 'My Awesome List';

-//iterates over property names, so 'name' is looped over
+//for in iterates over property names, so 'name' is looped over
 //e.g. the keys of your object for (let i in list) {
   console.log(i);
 }

-for (let i of list) {
+//for of iterates through the values in the array for (let i of list) {
   console.log(i);
 }